Sample Answer

 Strategy for Communicating the Policy to the Organization

-For the bullying policy to serve its purpose, it is important to ensure that all the organization members have access to it and fully understand its components.
-This communication strategy aims to ensure that all stakeholders have access to the company’s policy on bullying, to ensure that employees know what to do in instances of bullying, and to change perceptions and behaviors pertaining to bullying where applicable.
-The following are the key communication methods that will be used to ensure that the policy message gets to all the targeted stakeholders.
+For the bullying policy to serve its purpose, it is essential to ensure that all the organization members have access to it and fully understand its components.
+This communication strategy aims to provide all stakeholders access to the company’s policy on bullying so that employees know what to do in instances of bullying and to change perceptions and behaviors about bullying where applicable.
+The following are the essential communication methods that will be used to ensure that the policy message gets to all the targeted stakeholders.

 - Company website: A copy of the company’s policy on workplace bullying will be readily available on the company’s website.
-The website is accessible not only to internal employees but also to external stakeholders and interested parties.
-Therefore, this mode of communication will not only be helpful in educating the employees internally but also demonstrate the ethical culture of the organization to external stakeholders.
+The website is accessible to internal employees, external stakeholders, and interested parties.
+Therefore, this mode of communication will not only help educate the employees internally and demonstrate the organization’s ethical culture to external stakeholders.

-- Bulletin: The workplace policy on bullying will be published in a bulletin which will be available online and in print form.
-The bulletin will be given to each employee to ensure that every person has a reference guide on the expected behaviors and values in the organization.
+- Bulletin: The workplace policy on bullying will be published in a magazine online and in print.
+The magazine will be given to each employee to ensure that every person has a reference guide on the expected behaviors and values in the organization.

 - Posters: There will be anti-bullying posters in various places in the organization to remind the employees of the kind of behavior that is expected of them.
-The posters will be large enough and with illustrations to create a clear understanding of behaviors that constitute bullying, reporting procedures, and the possible repercussions for employees who engage in bullying.
+The signs will be large enough and with illustrations to clearly understand behaviors that constitute bullying, reporting procedures, and the possible repercussions for employees who engage in bullying.

-- E-mails: Each stakeholder will receive an e-mail with a copy of the policy.
-E-mails are an easy method of sending a message to a multitude of people using limited resources and within a short period of time.
-The e-mail will contain an attachment of the policy bulletin to ensure that all stakeholders have a copy.
+- E-mails: Each stakeholder will receive an e-mail with a policy copy.
+E-mails are easy to send messages to many people using limited resources and within a short period.
+The e-mail will contain an attachment of the policy bulletin to ensure all stakeholders have a copy.

-- Memos: There will be an internal memo intending to communicate issues pertaining to the recent occurrences in the organization and the steps the organization is taking to create a more positive environment for the employees.
+- Memos: There will be an internal memo intending to communicate issues about the recent occurrences in the organization and the steps the organization is taking to create a more favorable environment for the employees.

 Specify potential limitations of the policy and strategies for monitoring and compliance.

-While this policy has been created solely to positively affect the organization’s ethical climate, there is a chance of some limitations that may affect its effectiveness.
+While this policy has been created solely to affect the organization’s ethical climate positively, there is a chance of some limitations that may affect its effectiveness.
 One of the limitations of the policy is its ability to bring about hostility between employees.
-It is likely that the definition of bullying might be misunderstood and affect interactions between employees.
+The definition of bullying might likely be misunderstood and affect interactions between employees.
 Ordinary conflicts may be seen as acts of bullying within the organization.
-The strategy for monitoring this limitation is ensuring that there is due process to be followed any time there are complaints made.
+The strategy for monitoring this limitation is ensuring that there is due process to be followed whenever complaints are made.
 An employee will not face any consequences based on reports alone.
-The ethics committee will perform an investigation of the situation to ensure that an actual act of bullying took place before the punishment of the accused person.
+The ethics committee will investigate the situation to ensure that an actual act of bullying took place before the punishment of the accused person.

 Another possible limitation is resistance to change that the employees can experience.
 Implementing this policy will require changes in how employees interact with one another within the company.
-It may be difficult to achieve a change in attitudes and behaviors within a short period of time.
+It may be challenging to change attitudes and behaviors within a short period.
 For instance, if some employees have normalized the behavior of intimidation, it may take them a long time to adjust their behavior to meet the principles and guidelines that the organization has set.
 The strategy for dealing with this challenge and ensuring compliance is the implementation of change management strategies such as effective communication and having leaders guide the employees to adjust to the new policy.

 Employees’ understanding of its components may also limit this policy.
-In case of inconsistencies in the understanding of the provisions of the anti-bullying policy, employees may not be effective in complying with its requirements.
+In case of inconsistencies in understanding the anti-bullying policy’s provisions, employees may not be effective in complying with its requirements.
 Therefore, compliance will be enhanced by measuring the understanding of the policy.
-Quizzes and surveys are an effective way of measuring the employees’ understanding of the policy.
+Quizzes and surveys are an effective way of measuring the employees’ knowledge of the policy.
 If the results of the measures are not good enough, the employees may need to be trained on workplace bullying to help them understand the expected standards of behavior.

 Conclusion

 Bullying in the workplace is a common problem that affects the ethical climate of many organizations.
-As seen in this organization, employees undergo various ways of mistreatment and intimidation.
-In this case, the bully is a senior employee, and the victim is a junior employee, which is common in many cases of bullying.
-This policy aims to create a positive environment for all employees where they can be comfortable working without fearing being bullied by their workmates or superiors.
-The policy defines bullying, provides a procedure for reporting, and the consequences of bullying in a bid to discourage this behavior.
+As seen in this organization, employees undergo various mistreatment and intimidation.
+In this case, the bully is a senior employee, and the victim is a junior employee, which is common in many instances of bullying.
+This policy aims to create a positive environment where all employees can be comfortable working without fearing being bullied by their workmates or superiors.
+The policy defines bullying, provides a procedure for reporting, and the consequences of bullying to discourage this behavior.
 The successful implementation of this policy will create a positive ethical climate and enhance the employees’ productivity.

 References